 At 04:30 this morning, we pulled into the marina in Horta, Azores after a grueling final day or two of beating into the wind and motoring against the swells.
 All three fuel tanks read empty as we were still 20 nm out.
 It was close but the fuel lasted and we tied up at the fuel dock ready for some sleep and to re-fuel first thing in the morning (two hours later!).

 Final statistics for this passage are: 2'433 nm traveled by sailing 195 hours and motoring 147 hours.
 We burned 1'135 liters of fuel.

 We'll be relaxing a bit, cleaning the boat and doing laundry for a day or so before beginning the final passage back to Spain.
 We'll start a new passage for this next leg and hope you'll remain interested to follow us along again.

-Crewed by art, bruce, murray, sean
+This passage was crewed by art, bruce, murray and sean

 If you enjoyed this article please feel free to share it!